aamerson198/javascript-API-quiz/README.md

 Thank you to my cat Mimikyu for being my Rubber Ducky.

-Thank you to Jonathan Watson for the knowledge for the seprate js file
+Thank you to Jonathan Watson for the knowledge for the septate js file

 ## License